TirexRover/Portfolio_Dupesh/QUICK_FIX.md

 ## Still Getting Errors?

-**Make sure:**
+- **Make sure:**
-- ✅ You copied the ENTIRE key from OpenRouter
+- ✅ You copied the ENTIRE key from your provider
 - ✅ No extra spaces in the Netlify environment variable
 - ✅ You clicked "Save" in Netlify
 - ✅ You redeployed AFTER updating the variable
-- ✅ Your OpenRouter account is active
+- ✅ Your AI provider account is active

 **Check Function Logs:**
 1. Netlify dashboard → Functions tab